scarletstudio/transithealth/docs/pages/new_dataset.md

 An example of a dataset extracted from the data portal is the rideshare data.

-This is the SoQL query to get the rideshare data from the data portal dataset:
+This is a simplified version of the SoQL query to get the rideshare data from the data portal dataset:

 ```sql
 SELECT